Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Moisture sensors require calibration because soil type, depth, temperature, salinity, and local water distribution all influence the reading.

-1. insert the sensor into wet soil
+1. Insert the sensor into wet soil.

-2. record the analog reading
+2. Record the analog reading.

-4. record that reading
+4. Record that reading.

-5. choose a threshold between the two values
+5. Choose a threshold between the two values.

 Example calibration:

-• Wet soil: ~350
+• Wet soil: approximately 350

-• Dry soil: ~750
+• Dry soil: approximately 750

-• Suggested threshold: ~650
+• Suggested threshold: approximately 650

 Validation and Testing